Undergraduate tuition fees

 The annual fee is due at the start of each academic year of your studies but most students choose to take out a student loan to cover this cost and delay repayment until they have graduated and they are earning a salary.

 Fees are reviewed annually and are likely to increase to take into account inflationary pressures.
 Please take a look at our courses to see specific fee information for each course.

-The financial support/loans available for EU students may be subject change from 2020-21 onwards following the UK’s exit from the European Union.
+The financial support/loans available for EU students may be subject change in future years following the UK’s exit from the European Union.
+The tuition fees for EU students are to be confirmed for 2021 entry and beyond.
 For the most up-to-date information, visit the Brexit page of our website.

 *Excluding Art and Design Foundation Studies (a Further Education course – all other Foundation Studies courses are classed as Higher Education.)